anondo1969/MultiNERD_NER_Evaluation/README.md

 - **Uncased Model Trials**: Conducted experiments with 'bert-base-multilingual-uncased' model, yielding results that highlight the need for more extensive hyperparameter tuning.

 ## Repository Contents
-- **Models and Results**: All trained models and their results are accessible at [GitHub Repository - neulab/InterpretEval](https://github.com/neulab/InterpretEval).
+- **Models and Results**: All trained models and their results are accessible at https://drive.google.com/drive/folders/1T0LyFGaHQctgBLVnZUHNpvLzhcvOWjMt
 - **IPython Notebook**: Includes a well-commented and descriptive IPython notebook for detailed understanding and replication of the experiments.

 ## User Guide